yasir2000/openwrt-oldwiki-md/PPTPDHowto.rst

 == PPTPD on OpenWrt ==

-This HOWTO describes how to install and configure ''pptpd'' on OpenWrt.
+This HOWTO describes how to install and configure ''pptpd'' on !OpenWrt.

-== Installing pptpd ==
+== Install pptpd ==

-Install the ''pptpd'' package.
-This will also install ''kmod-mppe'' and ''kmod-crypto'' packages if they are not present.
+Install the ''pptpd'' package:
 {{{
 ipkg install pptpd}}}

+This will also install ''kmod-mppe'' and ''kmod-crypto'' packages if they are not yet installed.

 == Start pptpd ==

+The package installs without running ''pptpd''.
+To start it this once:
 {{{
 /etc/init.d/pptpd start}}}

+== Configure OpenWrt to start on reboot ==

+The package installs without running ''pptpd'' on boot.
+To configure !OpenWrt to start ''pptpd'' on boot, move the script so that ''rcS'' runs it:
+{{{
+cd /etc/init.d && mv pptpd S50pptpd}}}

-== Configuring pptpd (Normal Operation) ==
+== Configure Tunnel Local IP Address ==

-The default IP address of the server end of the tunnel is 172.16.1.1, and is set in the file ''/etc/ppp/options.pptpd'' .
+The default IP address of the server end of the tunnel is 172.16.1.1, and is set in the file ''/etc/ppp/options.pptpd'', with a colon after it, like this:
+{{{
+172.16.1.1:}}}

 Change this if you want a different IP address.
 There is no need to restart ''pptpd'' if you change this file.
+See ''man pppd'' on a Linux system for more information on this file.

+== Configure Tunnel Remote IP Addresses ==

-Add a line to ''/etc/ppp/chap-secrets''.
+Add lines to ''/etc/ppp/chap-secrets'' for each client.
 The format is:
 {{{
 username provider password ipaddress}}}

-Specify the ipaddress for every client.
+Specify the IP address for every client.
-An example chap-secrets looks like this:
+An example ''chap-secrets'' looks like this:
 {{{
-vpnuser * vpnpassword 172.16.1.2}}}
+vpnuser pptp-server vpnpassword 172.16.1.2}}}

+See ''man pppd'' on a Linux system for more information on this file.
+Take care that the provider field matches the ''name'' option in ''/etc/ppp/options.pptpd''.
+The default is ''pptp-server''.

+== Test Connection ==

+Direct a client to connect to the PPTP server, using the username and password you set in ''chap-secrets''.

-== Configuring pptpd (Debugging) ==
+== Configure Debug Logging ==

+If you have problems making a connection, increase the amount of information logged:
  * edit ''/etc/pptpd.conf'' and add the line ''debug'', and restart ''pptpd'' using ''/etc/init.d/pptpd stop'' followed by ''/etc/init.d/pptpd start''
  * edit ''/etc/ppp/options.pptpd'' and add the line ''debug'', and the line ''logfile "/tmp/pptpd.log"'' ... these changes take effect on next client connection, there is no need to restart ''pptpd''

-== Rules for iptables ==
+== Configure iptables Rules ==

+If you have no iptables configuration, this section is not necessary.

-We need to open port 1723 to accept the PPTP control connections, and open protocol 47 for the data stream, so we add in /etc/firewall.user
+Open TCP port 1723 to accept the PPTP control connections, and open protocol 47 for the data stream, so add in ''/etc/firewall.user'':

 {{{
 ### Allow PPTP control connections from WAN